covidgreen/covid-green-backend-api/REGION_FORK_RECOMMENDATIONS.md

 1. Changes in this branch are not allowed on files that exist in `current`.

-1. PRs can be accepted IFF they come from `nys-*` branches and do not contain changes to files in `current`.
+1. PRs can be accepted if and only if they come from `nys-*` branches and do not contain changes to files in `current`.

 </td>
 </tr>